carved4/go-wincall/README.md

 ## problem: stack probing and goroutines

-calling certain windows dll functions from go can result in intermittent access violation crashes, particularly when interacting with libraries compiled with msvc (e.g., `msvcrt.dll`). the root cause is a mismatch between go's stack management and the windows c runtime's expectations. many msvc-compiled functions begin with a stack probe (`_chkstk`) that requires a large, contiguous stack. go's goroutines use smaller, segmented stacks. when a dll function running on a goroutine attempts its stack probe, it accesses memory beyond the goroutine's stack limit, causing a stack overflow. using `runtime.lockosthread` is insufficient because the underlying stack is still managed by go.
+calling certain windows dll functions through our plan9 asm stub can result in intermittent access violation crashes, particularly when interacting with libraries compiled with msvc (e.g., `msvcrt.dll`). the root cause is a mismatch between go's stack management and the windows c runtime's expectations. many msvc-compiled functions begin with a stack probe (`_chkstk`) that requires a large, contiguous stack. go's goroutines use smaller, segmented stacks. when a dll function running on a goroutine attempts its stack probe, it accesses memory beyond the goroutine's stack limit, causing a stack overflow. using `runtime.lockosthread` is insufficient because the underlying stack is still managed by go.

 ## solution: native thread execution